Polzeath

 Polzeath has a sandy beach and is popular with holiday-makers and surfers.
 The beach is 1500 ft wide and extends 1200 ft from the seafront at low water; however, most of the sand is submerged at high water.
 At exceptionally high spring tides the sea floods the car park at the top of the beach.

 Polzeath beach is patrolled by lifeguards during the summer and is described on the RNLI website as "a wide, flat beach with some shelter from winds, it sees good quality surf and is quite often extremely crowded".

-Dolphins may sometimes be spotted in the bay and the coastline north of Polzeath is a good area for seeing many types of birds including corn buntings and puffins.
+Dolphins may sometimes be spotted in the bay and the coastline north of Polzeath is a good area for seeing many types of birds, particularly on migration but also including occasional puffins nesting on the offshore islands.

 The main street runs along the seafront and has a parade of shops catering for holidaymakers and residents.
 There are pubs, cafés, restaurants, a caravan site and several camping sites in the immediate area.
 The road rises up steep hills at both ends of the seafront, towards the village of Trebetherick to the southwest and New Polzeath to the northeast.

 The South West Coast Path runs from Daymer Bay in the South through Polzeath and up to Pentire Head in the North.

 Geography

 The catchment surrounding Polzeath is approximately 40,900 hectares and is drained by several streams.
 The Polzeath Brook stream rises near St Minver 2 mi to the east, and with several tributaries drains farmland before flowing through the middle of the Valley Caravan Park campsite and into the sea across Polzeath beach.
-The Trenant Stream is 900m long and also crosses the beach, this time entering from the north east corner.
-There is also a small stream one and a half kilometres long, which flows onto Pentireglaze beach (also known as Baby Bay) which is at the northern end of Polzeath beach but is separated from it at high tide by Slipper Point.
+The Trenant Stream is 900m long and also crosses the beach, this time entering from the north-east corner.
+There is also a small stream 1.5 kilometres long, which flows onto Pentireglaze beach (also known as Baby Bay) which is at the northern end of Polzeath beach but is separated from it at high tide by Slipper Point.

 Shilla Mill at the edge of Polzeath, stands at the confluence of the streams.
-Built around 1590 it ceased working as a mill in 1885 and was converted into a house.
+Built around 1590, it ceased working as a mill in 1885 and was converted into a house.